verifereum/funding/vyper/vyper-verified-compilation.md

 2. **Increased Trust**: Developers and users will be able to trust that deployed contracts faithfully implement their source-level intentions.
 3. **Lower Verification Burden**: The verification burden is reduced to inspecting or proving properties about source code, rather than reasoning about low-level bytecode.
 4. **Formal Foundation**: Providing a formal semantics for Vyper contributes to the overall maturity of the Ethereum development ecosystem.
-5. **Bug Discovery**: The process of formalization often reveals bugs or inconsistencies in language definitions, benefiting the Vyper language itself.
+5. **Bug Discovery**: The process of formalisation often reveals bugs or inconsistencies in language definitions, benefiting the Vyper language itself.
-6. **Academic Advancement**: The project will advance formal methods research applied to smart-contract blockchains in general with the focus on Ethereum.
+6. **Academic Advancement**: The project will advance formal methods research applied to smart-contract blockchains in general with a strong focus on Ethereum.

+To give more concreteness, here are some examples of the topics for papers we expect to write during the project:

+- Formal Semantics of Vyper
+- Semantics of the EVM in HOL (Verifereum) that is up to date, maintainable, and used
+- Verification of parts of the Vyper compiler, e.g. the Venom IR and optimisation passes on it
+- A Verified Compiler for Vyper (perhaps unoptimising, but complete and usable)
+- End-to-end verification of Vyper programs (i.e., including examples of verified source programs)
+- Verification of (some particular) Vyper compiler optimisations
+- Practical Verified Compilation for Vyper Applications (i.e. an optimising verified compiler, and an approach to proving bytecode equivalence with the production compiler)
+- How we keep the verified Vyper compiler up to date as the EVM, the Vyper language, and the compilation algorithms evolve

 ## Grant Scope